Target level of study

 Select a program

-The Master's degree in Energy Management, Sources, Storage and Conversion (G2SCO) covers all aspects of energy:
+The Master's degree in Energy Management, Sources, Storage, and Conversion (G2SCO) covers all topics related to energy:

-- Energy and social issues, changing needs, managing the energy mix, energy transition.
+- Energy and societal challenges, changing needs, energy mix management, energy transition.

 - Energy efficiency.

-- Issues relating to energy sources and resources (fossil, nuclear, non-conventional) and energy production methods (biological, chemical, physical), with particular emphasis on renewable resources (biomass, geothermal, wind, solar, tidal and hydraulic).
+- Issues relating to energy sources and resources (fossil fuels, nuclear, unconventional) and methods of energy production (biological, chemical, physical), with particular emphasis on renewable resources (biomass, geothermal, wind, solar, tidal and hydraulic energy).

-The course also includes instruction in the issues associated with waste reprocessing (nuclear, CO2 sequestration, etc.), as well as training in project management, innovation and technology transfer.
+The training also includes lessons on issues related to waste reprocessing (nuclear, CO2 sequestration) as well as training in project management, innovation, and technology transfer.

-The GREEN course trains students to meet the challenges of profoundly changing the way energy is produced and consumed.
-The themes studied in the GREEN course will be related to multi-source/multi-load networks:
+The GREEN program trains students to tackle challenges related to profound changes in energy production and consumption patterns.
+The topics studied in the GREEN program will relate to multi-source/multi-load networks:

-- Integration of fluctuating local energy production means (solar or wind)
+- Integration of local fluctuating energy production sources (solar or wind)

 -Development of optimal energy management strategies and monitoring methods.

-This course is exclusively open to work-study programs.
+This program is exclusively open to work-study students.

-The themes studied in the EMSAR pathway will relate to multi-source/multi-load networks and the optimization of energy management.
+The topics studied in the EMSAR program will relate to multi-source/multi-load networks and energy management optimization.

-This pathway trains students to meet the challenges posed by profound changes in the way energy is produced and consumed.
-The themes studied in the EMSAR pathway will relate to multi-source/multi-load networks:
+This program trains students to tackle challenges related to profound changes in energy production and consumption patterns.
+The topics studied in the EMSAR program will relate to multi-source/multi-load networks:

-- Integration of fluctuating local energy production means (solar or wind)
+- Integration of local fluctuating energy production sources (solar or wind)

 -Development of optimal energy management strategies and monitoring methods.